How does Contrastive Learning Organize Images?: Macro View: Contrastive Learning Forms Locally Dense Clusters

 The similarity matrix is then transformed into an adjacency matrix, \(A\), which encapsulates the relationships between data points in the feature space.
 A temperature parameter, \(T\), modulates this transformation, balancing the emphasis on local and global structures.
 A higher \(T\) yields a matrix with a more global structure, while a lower \(T\) retains more local information.
 The matrix is normalized, each entry divided by \(T\) and exponentially transformed to accentuate differences between data points:

-The final RLD computation step measures the modularity of the adjacency matrix concerning class labels, \(y\), with equation \ref{eq:Q}.
-Modularity, a graph theory concept purposed by \cite{clauset2004finding}, quantifies the strength of a graph's division into clusters.
+The final RLD computation step measures the modularity of the adjacency matrix concerning class labels, \(y\), with \cref{eq:Q}.
+Modularity quantifies the strength of a graph's division into clusters.
 A high modularity score signifies dense intra-cluster connections and sparse inter-cluster connections, aligning with our local density intuition.

-The RLD thus quantifies local density, gauging a cluster's internal cohesion relative to its separation.
 As a cluster evaluation metric, RLD offers several advantages: